 The one thing Las Vegas is really good at is blowing things up.
 We love to have a reason to light up some dynamite and New Year’s Eve seems like the best time to do it lately!

-The “other” big New Years shindig is getting some bad press about inflated numbers.
+The “other” big New Years shindig in other cities is getting some bad press about inflated numbers.
 The Las Vegas numbers are pretty genuine!!
 Most are Americans, but people from all over the world make the pilgrimage to say they were here for the big moment.

 As one of the best-known places to say goodbye to the old, we do make security here a priority.
 Normally you really don’t notice it but for this evening, they were out in full uniform and armed to the teeth.
 More than 1,500 Metro officers, some in plainclothes, patrolled the Strip and Fremont Street.
 That’s not counting the members of the FBI and the Nevada National Guard who also make sure it is a celebration to remember and for the right reasons.